 The September 2013 flooding took a devastating toll on the state of Colorado.
 At one point, more than 30 state highways or interstates were closed due to infrastructure damage or water standing on the highways.

-CDOT has reopened all of the highways impacted by the flood.
-Although the highways are open, many are in a temporary condition and will require permanent repairs in the future.
+CDOT has reopened all of the highways impacted by the flood in a temporary condition.
+Many will require permanent repairs in the future.
 For each project, CDOT will work with contractors to minimize impacts to motorists, provide access to residents when possible, all the while simultaneously moving forward on construction as quickly, efficiently, and safely as possible.

 Major projects resulting from the flood included: